 The significant accounting policies referenced in the annual consolidated financial statements of the Company as of December 31, 2023 have been applied consistently in these unaudited interim condensed consolidated financial statements.
-In the opinion of the Company, the accompanying unaudited financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair presentation of its financial position as of March 31, 2024, and its results of operations for the three months ended March 31, 2024, and 2023, and cash flows for the three months ended March 31, 2024, and 2023.
+In the opinion of the Company, the accompanying unaudited financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair presentation of its financial position as of June 30, 2024, and its results of operations for the three and six months ended June 30, 2024, and 2023, and cash flows for the six months ended June 30, 2024, and 2023.
 The Condensed Consolidated Balance Sheet as of December 31, 2023 was derived from the audited annual financial statements but does not contain all of the footnote disclosures from the annual financial statements.
-The Company made certain reclassifications to the comparative balances in the condensed consolidated financial statements to conform with current year presentation.